Csriso/word-gym/README.md

 - Basic CRUD for Word and Wordset.

-- Fetch the words from external API and save them on MongoDB.
+- Fetch the words from external API.

+- Light and dark theme.

+- Recorder to listen to your pronunciation in order to compare your voice with another audio.

 ## Backlog

-- User level that increases finishing collections.
+- User counter of finished collections.

 - Public and private collections